sodazone/ocelloids-sdk/guides/QUICKSTART.md

 EOF
 ```

-> This straightforward example that subscribes to new blocks and logs them to the console.
+> This is a straightforward example that subscribes to new blocks and logs them to the console.

 Finally, execute the following command to run your monitor: